Walkerston - Eton

 What is the weighted average housing cost based on tenure mix in the Walkerston - Eton SA2?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,018.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,018.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,733/month, and renters paying $1,429/month.

 How affordable is housing in the Walkerston - Eton SA2 relative to local incomes?